undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 Purpose:

-Detect that the washing machine has probably entered its terminal spin sequence.
+Detect that the washing machine has probably entered its **terminal spin sequence**, which is treated as the entry marker for the broader **terminal phase**.

 Primary inputs: